 CareersAre you a person who:

 then a career in education may be the perfect fit for you.For more informationThis is a brief overview of what the School of Education offers students.
-For more detailed information about procedures and requirements, go to the School of Education website or the online catalog.Elementary Education is part of the School of Education.
+For more detailed information about procedures and requirements, go to the online catalog.Elementary Education is part of the School of Education.